mroberge/hydrofunctions/docs/installation.rst

         > pip install hydrofunctions

-Getting Started Once Everything Is Installed
+Getting started once everything is installed
 ============================================

 You now have several ways to run Python.
 If you installed Anaconda, then you